brandtkeller/personal-blog/README.md

 See [Dockerfile](./Dockerfile)

 ## Deployment
-See the zarf [manifest](./deploy/kubernetes/zarf.yaml) for a background of the services that host this website.
+See my homelab [repository](https://github.com/brandtkeller/home-lab/tree/main/rpi-cluster) for a background of the services that host this website.

 ## Theme